IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### height
 The height of a Canvas or content resource.
 For content resources, the value is in pixels.
 For Canvases, the value does not have a unit.
 In combination with the width, it conveys an aspect ratio for the space in which content resources are located.

-The value _MUST_ be either an integer or a float.
+The value _MUST_ be a non-negative integer or floating point number.

  * A Canvas _SHOULD_ have exactly one height, and _MUST NOT_ have more than one.
-If it has a height, it _MUST_ also have a width.
+If it has a height, it _MUST_ also have a width.<br/>
+   Clients _MUST_ process, and _MAY_ render, height on a Canvas.
- * Content resources _MAY_ have exactly one height, given in pixels, if appropriate.
+ * Content resources _MAY_ have exactly one height, given in pixels, if appropriate.<br/>
+   Clients _SHOULD_ process, and _MAY_ render, height on content resources.
- * Other resource types _MUST NOT_ have a height.
+ * Other resource types _MUST NOT_ have a height.<br/>
+   Cliens _SHOULD_ ignore height on other resource types.

 ``` json-doc
 {"height": 1800}
 ```

 ##### width
 The width of a Canvas or content resource.
 For content resources, the value is in pixels.
 For Canvases, the value does not have a unit.
 In combination with the height, it conveys an aspect ratio for the space in which content resources are located.

-The value _MUST_ be either an integer or a float.
+The value _MUST_ be a non-negative integer or floating point number.

  * A Canvas _SHOULD_ have exactly one width, and _MUST NOT_ have more than one.
-If it has a width, it _MUST_ also have a height.
+If it has a width, it _MUST_ also have a height.<br/>
+   Clients _MUST_ process, and _MAY_ render, width on a Canvas.
- * Content resources _MAY_ have exactly one width, given in pixels, if appropriate.
+ * Content resources _MAY_ have exactly one width, given in pixels, if appropriate.<br/>
+   Clients _SHOULD_ process, and _MAY_ render, width on content resources.
- * Other resource types _MUST NOT_ have a width.
+ * Other resource types _MUST NOT_ have a width.<br/>
+   Clients _SHOULD_ ignore width on other resource types.

 ``` json-doc
 {"width": 1200}
 ```

 ##### duration
 The duration of a Canvas or content resource, given in seconds.

 The value _MUST_ be a non-negative floating point number.

- * A Canvas _MAY_ have exactly one duration, and _MUST NOT_ have more than one.
+ * A Canvas _MAY_ have exactly one duration, and _MUST NOT_ have more than one.<br/>
+   Clients _MUST_ process, and _MAY_ render, duration on a Canvas.
- * Content resources _MAY_ have exactly one duration, and _MUST NOT_ have more than one.
+ * Content resources _MAY_ have exactly one duration, and _MUST NOT_ have more than one.<br/>
+   Clients _SHOULD_ process, and _MAY_ render, duration on content resources.
- * Other resource types _MUST NOT_ have a duration.
+ * Other resource types _MUST NOT_ have a duration.<br/>
+   Clients _SHOULD_ ignore duration on other resource types.

 ``` json-doc
 {"duration": 125.0}
 ```

 ##### viewingDirection
 The direction that a set of Canvases _SHOULD_ be displayed to the user.
 This specification defines four viewing direction values in the table below.
+Others may be defined externally and given as a full URI.

-Other values _MAY_ also be used, and they _MUST_ be full URIs.
-The value _MUST_ be a string.
+The value _MUST_ be a string, taken from the table below or a full URI.

+ * A Collection _MAY_ have exactly one viewing direction, and if so, it applies to the order in which its members are rendered.<br/>
+   Clients _SHOULD_ process viewingDirection on a Collection.
- * A Manifest _MAY_ have exactly one viewing direction, and if so, it applies to all of its sequences unless the sequence specifies its own viewing direction.
+ * A Manifest _MAY_ have exactly one viewing direction, and if so, it applies to all of its sequences unless the sequence specifies its own viewing direction.<br/>
+   Clients _SHOULD_ process viewingDirection on a Manifest.
- * A Sequence _MAY_ have exactly one viewing direction.
+ * A Sequence _MAY_ have exactly one viewing direction.<br/>
+   Clients _SHOULD_ process viewingDirection on a Sequence.
- * A Range _MAY_ have exactly one viewing direction.
+ * A Range _MAY_ have exactly one viewing direction.<br/>
+   Clients _MAY_ process viewingDirection on a Range.
- * Other resource types _MUST NOT_ have a viewing direction.
+ * Other resource types _MUST NOT_ have a viewing direction.<br/>
+   Clients _SHOULD_ ignore viewingDirection on other resource types.

 > | Value | Description |
 | ----- | ----------- |